zotonic/zotonic/doc/ref/actions/action_dialog_config_new.rst

 .. include:: meta-dialog_config_new.rst

+Open a dialog to create a new configuration key/value pair.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation